Canada to press allies on bid to free detainees in China: Ottawa

 “One point we have been raising with our allies ... is the concern about the worrying precedent that the arbitrary detention of these two Canadians sets.
 That’s a point that has really resonated,” said Freeland.

 Sources have told Reuters that Michael Kovrig, one of the two men, was not allowed to see a lawyer.
-He is being questioned every morning, afternoon and evening and is not allowed to turn the lights off at night. [nL3N1YM2CM]
+He is being questioned every morning, afternoon and evening and is not allowed to turn the lights off at night.

 Freeland said she had raised the conditions of the two men’s detention when she spoke to China’s ambassador to Canada on Friday but did not give details of the conversation.